 Heath Ledger’s Joker might receive all the accolades, but it was Cillian Murphy’s twisted take on Jonathan Crane/Scarecrow that set the tone for arguably the greatest superhero films of all time.
 Can you imagine if Scarecrow had joined forces with the Joker instead of Ra’s al Ghul?
 Chaos.
 Complete chaos.

-Gene Hackman might be the best onscreen Lex Luthor to date, but there was nothing wrong with Kevin Spacey’s portrayal.
+To date, Gene Hackman might be the best onscreen Lex Luthor, but there was nothing wrong with Kevin Spacey’s portrayal.
 He brought the same charm that Hackman did to the role and was one of the shining lights of an otherwise dull film.
 If he hadn’t already been associated with the franchise before, he would’ve made an excellent and convincing Luthor in Batman v Superman: Dawn of Justice.